top of page

 What is the benefit of a movement workshop?

-In many church traditions, the most common experience of interacting with scripture is through hearing it read or reading it oneself.
+Consider the context of a church.
+In many traditions, the most common experience of interacting with scripture is through hearing it read or reading it oneself.
 The emphasis is on intellectually understanding the text.
-While a cognitive understanding of scripture is important, Jesus himself modeled an embodied faith in the way he used his own body to physically interact with the people around him.
-Jesus could have healed the blind and the lame by simply thinking or speaking it--but instead, he touched them.
+While a cognitive understanding of scripture can be important, the impact of a physical exploration is profound.
+It is one thing to hear a story, and another thing altogether to physically recreate it.

-Aside from the benefit of exploring scripture in this way, a movement workshop can be a profound experience in and of itself.
-In our disembodied culture, it's easy to never take a moment to stop and breathe, and consider what it means to be grateful for our bodies and for the breath God has given us.
-We seldom have the opportunity to look into another person's eyes and feel like we are truly taking the time to see them, or to be seen--to acknowledge that they too were created in the image of God.
-As part of the body of Christ, recognizing and honoring the image of God in our brothers and sisters can have a lasting impact on the culture of our church.
+Aside from the benefit of this type of exploration, a movement workshop can be a profound experience in and of itself.
+In our disembodied culture, it's easy to never take a moment to stop and breathe, and consider what it means to be grateful for our bodies and our breath.
+We seldom have the opportunity to look into another person's eyes and feel like we are truly taking the time to see them, or to be seen.
+In these movement workshops, that is exactly what we do.

 IMG_0248_edited.jpg